bitrix24/b24restdocs/api-reference/lists/elements/lists-element-add.md

 >
 > Who can execute the method: any user

 The method `lists.element.add` creates a list element.
-If the element is created successfully, the response is `true`; otherwise, it returns *Exception*.
+If the element is created successfully, the response is `true`, otherwise *Exception*.

-To upload files to a File (Disk) type field, you need to:
+To upload files to a File (Drive) type field, you need to:

 1. use the REST API of the disk module: disk.folder.uploadfile and disk.storage.uploadfile.
 In the response when uploading these files, you will receive `"FILE_ID": 290`.
 2. Get the list of uploaded file `IDs`.
-3. Then, using the REST API of the lists module, add the files to the desired field:
+3. Then, using the REST API of the lists module, add files to the required field:

 ```js
 var params = {